Dinacharya: The Ayurvedic Daily Routine That Anchors Everything

 Dinacharya is Ayurveda's framework for living in rhythm with the body's clock.
 Three thousand years before chronobiology became a research field, Ayurveda had already mapped the 24-hour cycle to dosha-specific physiological windows.

-The 2017 Nobel Prize in Medicine validated what Dinacharya prescribes.
+The 2017 Nobel Prize in Medicine illuminated the body's daily clock — the same daily-rhythm principle Dinacharya works with.
 Circadian rhythms govern sleep, digestion, hormones, and mood.
 Aligning your behaviour to the clock isn't a preference.
 It's biology.
+(The Nobel work is about chronobiology, not Ayurveda; the parallel is ours to draw.)

 The Dinacharya day